malzarah/DW8086/Data Wizard's Work Plan.md

 ### Tool Used for Communication Among Team Members
 * Slack
-> Each member has two hours time frame to respond when get tagged in Slack.
-After two hours with no reply, one of the team members will give he/she a call.
+> Each member has two hours' time frame to respond when get tagged in Slack.
+After two hours with no reply, one of the team member will give he/she a call.

 ### Group Meeting Details
 * In person meeting every Thursday after class.